Velocidex/velociraptor-web/content/docs/vql_reference/plugins.md

 ---
 title: VQL PLugins
-linktitle: VQL PLugins
-description: VQL plugins are the data sources of VQL queries.
-date: 2019-02-01
-publishdate: 2019-02-01
-lastmod: 2019-02-01
-categories: [vql]
-keywords: []
-menu:
-  docs:
-    parent: "vql_reference"
 weight: 10
-weight: 1
-draft: false
-aliases: []
-toc: true
 ---

-SQL queries refer to tables of data.
-However, VQL queries refer to plugins, which generate data rows to be filtered by the query.
+VQL plugins are the data sources of VQL queries.
+While SQL queries refer to static tables of data, VQL queries refer to plugins, which generate data rows to be filtered by the query.

 Unlike SQL, VQL plugins also receive keyword arguments.
 When the plugin is evaluated it simply generates a sequence of rows which are further filtered by the query.

-This allows VQL statements to be chained since plugin args may also be other queries.
+This allows VQL statements to be chained naturally since plugin args may also be other queries.

 {{% notice note %}}